-The Community Resiliency Model™ (CRM) of the Trauma Resource Institute trains community members to not only help themselves but to help others within their community.
+The Community Resiliency Model™ (CRM) of the Trauma Resource Institute trains community members to not only help themselves but to help others within their wider social network.
 The primary focus of this skills-based, stabilization program is to re-set the natural balance of the nervous system.
-CRM skills help individuals understand their nervous system and learn to track sensations connected to their own well-being, which CRM calls the “Resilient Zone”.
-CRM’s goal is to help to create “trauma-informed” and “resiliency-informed” communities that share a common understanding of the impact of trauma on the nervous system and how resiliency can be restored using this skills-based approach.
+CRM skills help individuals understand their nervous system and learn to read sensations connected to their own well-being, which CRM calls the “Resilient Zone”.
+CRM’s goal is to help to create “trauma-informed” and “resiliency-focused” communities that share a common understanding of the impact of trauma and chronic stress on the nervous system and how resiliency can be restored or increased using this skills-based approach.

 CRM is an example of “Appropriate Technology,” a term which is defined as “technology that ordinary people can use for their own benefit and the benefit of their communities, that doesn’t make them dependent on systems over which they have no control” (J.Turner).
 A CRM Skills Trainer in North Carolina, Susanne Walker-Wilson, called CRM, “The democratization of mental health.”

 Providing educational materials such as the iChill app available for smart phones and PCs and MACs to support a community-oriented approach is an important way we promote independence as well as education about the biology of the human body and how it responds to traumatic events and most importantly, how to restore or enhance resiliency.

 The following are statements made by community members who participated in Community Resiliency Model trainings:

-Testimonials from graduates of the CRM Training
+Testimonial from a graduate of the CRM Training

 For more information, contact TRI to learn how to bring Community Resiliency Model Trainings to your community.